 A former Royal Naval Dockyard turned holiday resort, King's Wharf is a favourite port of call for cruise liners visiting Bermuda.
 The old Georgian maritime fort has been re-invented into a playground for the thousands of cruise passengers who come ashore.
 The old buildings of the dockyard, constructed by convicts from prison ships and once known as the 'Gibraltar of the West', have been cleverly adapted to suit the new resort role, now housing cinemas, craft markets and malls.
 Local tour operators also offer a vast range of activities to amuse and amaze the thousands of holiday visitors that flock into the Dockyard every week.

-Situated in the picturesque Flatts Village, the Bermuda Aquarium, Museum and Zoo was founded in 1926 and is one of the world's oldest aquariums.
-The aquarium is home to over 200 species of fish, making it a fantastic place to spend the day with the kids exploring marine life and coral exhibits.
-The zoo is also home to more than 300 birds, reptiles, and mammals from the oceanic islands.
+The Bermuda Aquarium, Museum and Zoo was founded in 1926 and is one of the world's oldest aquariums.
+Found in the picturesque Flatts Village, the aquarium is home to over 200 species of fish, making it a fantastic place to spend the day with the kids exploring marine life and coral exhibits.
+The zoo is also home to more than 300 birds, reptiles and mammals from the oceanic islands.
 The Natural History Museum is also located here, giving kids more than enough variety to keep them entertained.

-Displaying over 500 years of maritime history, the Bermuda Maritime Museum is a wonderful place to take the kids for a day out in Bermuda.
-At the museum visitors learn about Bermuda's discovery and early settlement through a collection of 16th and 17th century shipwreck artefacts recovered from local waters.
-Kids will love the canons and displays.
-The Museum is located at the western end of Bermuda at the old Keep, inside the large fort at the far end of dockyard.
-Ferries run regularly between Hamilton and the dockyard, and between the dockyard and St. George's.
+Displaying over 500 years of history, the National Museum of Bermuda is a wonderful place to take the family for a day out in Bermuda.
+Visitors learn about Bermuda's discovery and early settlement through a collection of 16th and 17th century shipwreck artefacts recovered from local waters, while kids will love the cannons and displays.
+The museum is located in Sandys Parish at the Keep, inside the large fort at the far end of the dockyard.
+Ferries run regularly between Hamilton and the dockyard, and between the dockyard and St George's.

 Bermuda used to have a public railway that served the island's eastern and western cities between 1931 and 1948.
 In 1984, the government opened the Bermuda Railway Trail as a walking trail and bridle path.
-A great way to spend a few hours with the kids, the trail can also be cycled, ridden on horseback, or even roller-bladed in certain areas.
-This 21-mile (35km) trail is a great way to see the island's natural flora and fauna and to experience some breathtaking views and do a spot of bird watching.
+A great way to spend a few hours with the kids, the trail can also be cycled, traversed on horseback or even rollerbladed in certain areas.
+This 21-mile (35km) trail is a great way to see the island's flora and fauna, made even better with some breathtaking views and plenty of chances for bird watching.
 Organised walking tours are also available.

 Located at the Royal Naval Dockyard, the Bermuda Snorkel Park is a wonderful place for kids to explore the marine life that surrounds this island.
-There is even a beach bar and restaurant where parents can relax with a cocktail while the kids enjoy all the water sports on offer, such as jet ski tours, pedalos, kayaks and even a giant water slide.
+There is even a beach bar and restaurant where parents relax with cocktails while children enjoy all the water sports on offer, such as pedalos, kayaks and a giant water slide.
 The picturesque beach provides easy access for exploring the amazing sea life, and is the perfect environment for kids and adults alike to learn how to snorkel.
 Calm, clear waters provide a safe environment for snorkelers of all levels.